Understand Your Building’s Life Cycle: When to Repaint and Why Some Buildings Last Longer

 Signs It's Time to Repaint

-If any of these issues are visible, it’s worth speaking with your strata committee or building manager about arranging an inspection.
+If any of these issues are visible, it's worth speaking with your strata committee, property manager, or facility manager about arranging an inspection.

 Plan Ahead and Protect Your Property